tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ### Evaluation

-In addition to the existing train-evaluate solution provided by `model.fit`, we also support a dedicated evaluator task to be used, aka sidecar evaluator.
+In addition to the existing train-evaluate solution provided by `model.fit` (though `model.evaluate` is local in the first phase), we also support a dedicated evaluator task to be used, aka sidecar evaluator, which runs on a separate machine not considered part of the training cluster.

 Users will then have two evaluation schemes to choose from: alternating evaluation, or sidecar evaluation, or both, depending on their needs.

 #### Built-in, alternating evaluation in `model.fit`

 If `validation_data` argument is provided, and certain conditions are satisfied, `model.fit` also runs evaluation via `model.evaluate` API every epoch, in an train-evaluate alternating manner.
-As described above, at this time, only the coordinator is used for `model.evaluate` evaluation, and we plan to extend this to worker-distributed evaluation when visitation guarantee is supported.
-See above "model.evaluate" section for more information.
+As described above, at this time, only the coordinator is used for `model.evaluate` evaluation.
+See below "Plan for distributed evaluation" section in Appendix for further discussion on distributed evaluation.

 #### Sidecar evaluation

-In addition to the built-in evaluation `model.fit` provides, sidecar evaluation is also supported.
-Currently, we have a [recommended user flow](https://www.tensorflow.org/tutorials/distribute/parameter_server_training#side-car_evaluation) using a sidecar evaluator task for CTL users.
-The section discusses the proposed changes in sidecar evaluator accompanying `model.fit` usage with parameter server training.
+For custom training loop users, sidecar evaluation is available currently, via a [recommended user flow](https://www.tensorflow.org/tutorials/distribute/parameter_server_training#side-car_evaluation).
+With `model.fit`, users can readily apply the said user flow in an evaluator task for a continuous evaluation, but in addition to that, this section discusses the proposed APIs for sidecar evaluator accompanying `model.fit` usage for users' convenience, with the goal that users do not need to write the detailed looping or checkpoint loading logic.

-##### A sidecar evaluator task
+##### `SidecarEvaluator` API

-In the short term, a task that is allocated for evaluation (aka sidecar evaluator) continues to be the recommended evaluation solution for PS training.
-We plan to propose a `SidecarEvaluator` API in a separate RFC for user’s convenience: with this, user is expected to kick start an additional task `evaluator`, in which the python program runs a `SidecarEvaluator` as follows:
+As part of this design, we propose a `SidecarEvaluator` API for handled, continuous evaluation.
+With this, user is expected to kick start an additional task `evaluator`, in which the python program runs a `SidecarEvaluator` as follows:

 ```